pierreglaser/jupyter-slurm-setup-instructions/README.md

-# Working with (ana)conda
+# Setting up a jupyter environment for python scientific computing inside a SLURM HPC cluster

+This file contains instructions to:

+- easily connect to the Sainsbury Wellcome Center HPC cluster
+- perform remote interactive scientific development from a SLURM compute node using `jupyterlab` and `conda` environments.

+## The `conda` ecosystem

-First, some semantic clarification:
+First, some semantic clarification about the `conda` ecoystem:

-## Anaconda
+### Anaconda

 - Anaconda, inc. is a for-profit company creating data science software for companies.
-- Among Anaconda's main product are:
+- Among Anaconda's main products are:
   1. An Python distribution called "Anaconda".
 It comes with > 1500 packages directly, as well as a package manager called conda, that we will present later on.
   The big advantage is that this distribution is that the versions of the packages were carefully chosen to be compatible with each other.
   2. A channel named "anaconda" that mirrors the packages contained in the Anaconda distribution.

-## Conda
+### Conda

-- [https://github.com/conda/conda](conda) is an open source, (binary) package manager.
+- [https://github.com/conda/conda](conda) is an open source, (binary) package manager written in `Python`.
 The killer features are as follows:
   - Conda offers the possibility to create and manage environments.
 An environment is a set of packages aware of each other existence (and thus, that can act as dependencies of each other).
 For instance, numpy depends on the python interpreter - scikit-learn depends on numpy.
 When using a scikit-learn version installed in an environment "env", this scikit-learn will rely on the numpy installed in the same environment "env".
 This feature is very useful when working on different coding projects: each project may require specific packages versions to work: in that case, you can create one environment per package.
   - Conda comes with a "base" environment, which I recommend you to activate everytime you open a bash shell.